Skip to main content

 Deck Calculator

 Board count, joist count, and fastener count for any residential deck.
-Four materials (pressure-treated, cedar, composite, PVC), three patterns with auto-fill waste, three joist sizes.
+Four materials (pressure-treated, cedar, composite, PVC), three patterns with waste filled in, three joist sizes.
 Imperial and metric units.

 Results